SimchaTeich/Cloud_computing_course/FinalProject/README.md

 **Part B - Special Features**
 * Subscribers:
-    * Register a user as a subscriber to another
+    * Subscribe to another users
     * Distributing a message to my subscribers
 * Tagging posts:
     * Uploading a post to a public wall